 The winter maintenance strategy provides adverse weather warnings, winter gritting operational and school closure information to residents and businesses.
 Social Media channels will be the primary means of communicating this information.
-In addition, an interactive online Winter Gritting Story Map is available and suitable for residents to use.
-During periods of severe winter weather elected member briefings will be issued.
+Winter Gritting Resident Information is an interactive story map which can be viewed on the www.glasgow.gov.uk .During periods of severe winter weather elected member briefings will be issued.